 The trumpet that will sound at the Rapture of the church-age saints has nothing to do with the trumpets that will sound in Revelation as judgments on this world or the trumpets that sound in reference to Israel.
 The church is not a part of these other programs.
 Her “trump” is a different one.
 The church’s last trump is when she shall finally be congregated together to the Lord (1 Th.
 4:17).
 Compare Numbers 10:7.

-4. The Rapture of church-age saints is imminent (it could happen any time) whereas the Second Coming is said to be preceded by specific signs.
+1. The Rapture of church-age saints is said to be imminent (it could happen any time), whereas the Second Coming is said to be preceded by specific signs.

 The New Testament church has no part in the chronology of events foretold by the Old Testament prophets.
-They clearly foretold the first coming of Christ, His miraculous birth, life, death, resurrection, and ascension.
-The same prophets described Christ’s Second Coming in glory, preceded by a time of unprecedented worldwide tribulation and followed by the establishment of the glorious Messianic kingdom centered in Jerusalem.
+They clearly foretold the first coming of Christ as the Suffering Messiah: His miraculous birth, sinless life, atoning death, bodily resurrection, and ascension.
+The same prophets describe Christ’s Second Coming is the Reigning Messiah, preceded by a time of unprecedented worldwide tribulation and followed by the establishment of the glorious Messianic kingdom centered in Jerusalem.
 But these prophets did not see the church age--“which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit” (Eph.
 3:5).

-Between the first and second coming, there is a time gap that was not seen by the Old Testament prophets.
+Between Christ’s first and second coming, there is a time gap that was not seen by the Old Testament prophets.
 This gap is the church age.
 The prophets did not see that Israel would be set aside temporarily while God called out from among all nations a special body of people.
-After He has accomplished this purpose and the fullness of the Gentiles is come in, God will restart Israel’s prophetic clock with the last seven years of Daniel’s 70th Week and will fulfill all Old Testament prophecies in relation to His ancient chosen nation. “... blindness in part is happened to Israel, until the fulness of the Gentiles be come in” (Rom.
+After He has accomplished this purpose and the fullness of the Gentiles is come in, God will restart Israel’s prophetic clock with the last seven years of Daniel’s 70th Week (Da.
+9:24-28) and will fulfill all Old Testament prophecies and covenants pertaining to His ancient chosen nation. “... blindness in part is happened to Israel, until the fulness of the Gentiles be come in” (Rom.
 11:25).